nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The implementation of the `EditPersonCommand` and `EditPersonCommandParser` can serve as a good example to represent how we tackle this challenge at command and parser class level to achieve the desired flexibility and usability while keeping the code clean and maintainable.

 #### Implementation
-The parsing and execution process of the `EditPersonCommand` is achieved via the combination of Four groups of classes: `AddressBookParser`, `TypeParsingUtil`, `EditPersonCommandParser` and `EditPersonCommand`, each of which is responsible for a different stage of the parsing process.
+The parsing and execution process of the `EditPersonCommand` is achieved via the combination of four groups of classes: `AddressBookParser`, `TypeParsingUtil`, `EditPersonCommandParser` and `EditPersonCommand`, each of which is responsible for a different stage of the parsing process.

 Given a user input that is intended to be parsed into an `EditPersonCommand`, a high level description of the parsing process is as follows:

 The first stage is to understand that user intends to invoke the `EditPersonCommand` and delegate the parsing to the specialised parser class, `EditPersonCommmandParser`.
-This step is done by the `AddressBookParser` class, which behave like a "simple factory" via a giant "switch" statement.
+This step is done by the `AddressBookParser` class, which behaves like a "simple factory" via a giant "switch" statement.
 We will not discuss it in depth here as it is not very interesting.

-The second stage is to parse each Parameter and flags.
+The second stage is to parse each parameter and flags.
 This work is delegated to the `typeParsingUtil` class, which is a utility class that contains many static methods that are responsible for parsing different types of user input that is reused across different command parsers.

 Then, the `EditPersonCommandParser` class is responsible for combining the results of the previous stage and construct the `EditPersonCommand` object.